cbsd/cbsd.io/docs/cbsd/docs/How-does-a-helper-for-CBSD-image.md

 When cbsd imghelper executed specifies the path to the file (in the preparation of image through cbsd repo, the operation is done automatically).

-There are three ways to enter the required parameters **cbsd imghelper** before it will run the installation script:
+There are three ways to enter the required parameters for **cbsd imghelper** before it will run the installation script:

 * Interactive mode: used to draw the dialog UI, parameters and input fields.
 By filling that button "COMMIT" initializes the install script
 * Interactive and non-interactive, Method 1: Specify the parameters in the command line: cbsd imghelper param1 = val1 param2 = "this is arg for param2" ...
 In this case, if all the fields have values, the script will run automatically